IFR Flying in Europe

 Eurocontrol have in-house tools but have never released them to the public - reportedly because certain commercial flight services providers complained it would ruin their business...

-They have however recently (2009) opened a "business-access" facility which has a "route suggestion" feature; this does generate 100% valid routes but - mostly due to the whole route being at just one flight level, and not using any DCTs - the routes are often considerably longer than the above tool(s).
+In 2009, Eurocontrol opened a "business-access" facility which has a "route suggestion" feature; this does generate 100% valid routes but - mostly due to the whole route being at just one flight level, and not using any DCTs - the routes are often considerably longer than the above tool(s) and some of the routes are plain silly.
 Some details of this facility are in this trip writeup.
-This facility is currently accessible via the FlightPlanPro tool (if you use the Avbrief validation option), and via the EuroFPL and RocketRoute flight plan filing services.
+This facility is currently accessible via the EuroFPL and RocketRoute flight plan filing services.

 Miscellaneous tips